arfc/rollo/docs/source/usersguide/setup_rollo.rst

-The following code snippets show the template and templated input scripts; once the ``input_script`` is templated, {{variable1}} and {{variable2}} on Lines 3 and 4 will be replaced with values selected by the **ROLLO** genetic algorithm.
+The following code snippets show the template and templated input scripts; once the ``input_script`` is templated, {{variable1}} and {{variable2}} on Lines 3 and 4 will be replaced with values selected by **ROLLO**'s genetic algorithm.

 +---------------------------+---------------------------+
 |       Template            |   Templated               |